 Health Science, '17

-Attracted to the small-town setting of Castleton and its strong Health Science department, Grandon Smith said that the size and setting of the Castleton community allowed him to easily connect with his instructors and excel in his studies.
+Attracted to the small-town setting of Castleton and its strong Health Science degree, Grandon Smith said the size and setting of the Castleton community allowed him to easily connect with his instructors and excel in his studies.
 According to Smith, he felt that his professors were not only enjoyable, but were also genuine people he could talk to about anything.

 “The professors know who you are, even in big lecture classes like anatomy or chemistry.
 That connection really made me not want to disappoint them and try that much harder to do well in their classes,” Smith said.